flectra-hq/documentation-user/accounting/payables/pay/check.rst

 -------------------------

-Once you process your bank statement, when the check is credited from your bank account, Odoo will propose you automatically to match it with the payment.
+Once you process your bank statement, when the check is credited from your bank account, Flectra will propose you automatically to match it with the payment.
 This will mark the payment as **Reconciled**.

 .. tip::